 A big expense for us is childcare.
 If both parents are working remotely, like we do, you might need to hire a nanny or enroll your kids in daycare or preschool.

-We usually spend at least 35,000 THB (about 1,018 USD) a month on childcare.
-This covers daycare and an occasional nanny for our 3-year-old daughter.
+Families usually spend at least 35,000 THB (about 1,018 USD) a month on childcare.
+This covers daycare and an occasional nanny.
 Our 7-year-old doesn’t need a nanny as she sometimes has sleepovers at friends’ houses.
 So that helps a bit with costs.

 Education: The Hidden Cost of International Schools